ethereum/ethereum-org/views/content/dao.md

 * The tokens you still control could be sold on a decentralized exchange or traded for goods and services to fund further develop the first contract and grow the organization.

-* Your DAO could own it's own name on the name registrar, and then change where it's redirecting in order to update itself if the token holders approved.
+* Your DAO could own its own name on the name registrar, and then change where it's redirecting in order to update itself if the token holders approved.

 * The organization could hold not only ethers, but any kind of other coin created on ethereum, including assets whose value are tied to the bitcoin or dollar.